Canon 2000D vs 6D Mark II

 It is notable that the 6D Mark II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

 Both the 2000D and the 6D Mark II are recent models that are part of the current product line-up.
 The 6D Mark II replaced the earlier Canon 6D, while the 2000D followed on from the Canon 1300D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Canon 6D Mark II Manual.
+Further information on the features and operation of the 2000D and 6D Mark II can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Canon 6D Mark II Manual.

 So what conclusions can be drawn?
 Is the Canon 2000D better than the Canon 6D Mark II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.